megardn/PennLINC.github.io/docs/flywheel/sdk_running.md

  'fmriprep-hpc 01/30/2020 10:56:46'
 ```

 Boom!
-Now you can get outputs and such just as you did above.
+Now you can get outputs and such just as you did in the above sections.

 You can use any of the analysis object's attributes to
 filter your list of analyses.
 They're listed here: